-On January 28, 2011, amended February 1, 2013 and May 30, 2014, the Company entered into an agreement with Chelsea Minerals Corp. ("Chelsea"), whereby Chelsea has the option to earn a 60% interest in the Company's Hope Bay Oro gold project in Nunavut, consisting of five mining leases.
-Under the terms of the agreement, Chelsea could earn up to a 60% interest in the project by making an initial cash payment of \$50,000 (received) and spending \$5 million over a five year period.
-A minimum expenditure of \$500,000 was required in the first year (complete).
+On January 28, 2011, amended February 1, 2013 and May 30, 2014, the Company entered into an agreement with Chelsea Minerals Corp. ("Chelsea"), whereby Chelsea had the option to earn a 60% interest in the Company's Hope Bay Oro gold project in Nunavut, consisting of five mining leases.
+Under the terms of the agreement, Chelsea could earn up to a 60% interest in the project by making an initial cash payment of \$50,000 (received) and spending \$5 million over a five-year period.
 In May 2011, Chelsea was acquired by Sennen Resources Ltd. (subsequently Sennen Potash Corp.) ("Sennen") pursuant to a Plan of Arrangement and Sennen assumed Chelsea's obligations pursuant to the agreement for the Hope Bay Property.
 Effective April 14, 2015, Sennen terminated their interest in the project pursuant to the terms of the option agreement.